Selling your house usually involves some level of stress.

 Selling to a Builder or Developer

-As a new home expert, I have connected several homeowners to a builder to sell to.
+As a new home expert, we have connected several homeowners to a builder to sell to.

 If you look out of the window of your old house, and see some newer homes on your street, this could be a great option.

 Builders looking to do either a speculative build or have a buyer in mind for the area make solid offers on properties, many times in cash.